TriKro/rsb-content/part1-preface/who-is-this-book-for.md

 ## Continual Improvement

-Future improvements may change or broaden the focus on this book.
+Future improvements may change or broaden the focus of this book.
 This is a living document that will be regularly updated.